How to Modify a Signed PDF Without Losing Signature (2025 Guide)

 - not all PDF editors support it.

-Use the incremental update method with GdPicture.NET
+Use the Incremental Update Method with GdPicture.NET

 The GdPicture.NET PDF SDK allows you to use the incremental update method to modify signed PDFs by adding the changes after the signed file.